cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 ![Expo Hall layout](/images/sunriver/homestead-expo-hall.png)

 Expo Hall tables are 6 feet long and 30 inches wide and will be set-up in the entrance hall located directly outside of the Talk Track room.
-Unlike the diagram above, we will only set-up a maximum of 9 booths, so there will be space in between all of the booths to minimize crowding while inside.
+Some important notes:

+- You will be assigned a booth location when you check-in with us on August 30.
-We will run power to each booth.
-Sponsors will be responsible for setting-up pop-up banners, tablecloths and staffing their booths.
+- We will run power to each booth.
+- Sponsors will be responsible for setting-up monitors, pop-up banners, tablecloths and staffing their booths.

-Expo Halls hours will run from 8am - 3pm on August 31 and 8am - 5pm on September 1.
+- Expo Halls hours will run from 8am - 3pm on August 31 and 8am - 5pm on September 1.

 ## Shipping to Sunriver Resort

 If you need to ship banners, swag or other equipment to Sunriver for the conference, please review this <a target="_blank" href="/files/sunriver-shipping.pdf">Sunriver Shipping Instructions</a> PDF document.

+Please do not schedule anything to arrive prior to August 28.